thetravisw/09-postgres-java-jdbc/README.md

 * One query that returns results constrained by at least two parameters.
 * One query that returns results based on an SQL join.

+Your program should accept input from `System.in` and read it with a Scanner.
+Make something cool!

 ## Project Structure
 Your project must have the following classes: